garry-clawson/azure-championship/README.md

 1. Using your browser visit: ```localhost:5001```

-Thats it, you should then be good to go!
+That's it, you should then be good to go!

 ## Acknowledgements
 * [ASP.NET](https://dotnet.microsoft.com/apps/aspnet) - Microsoft's open source framework for building web apps and services with .NET and C#.